-In the Assignments tab, when sorted By student (as shown in the image below), the number in the colored box displays the best score for each assignment, so if a student completed more than one attempt, their score on the best attempt at the exercise will be shown. his does not take into account whether they took hints or guessed.
+In the Scores tab, the number in the colored box displays the best score for each assignment, so if a student completed more than one attempt, their score on the best attempt at the exercise will be shown.
+This does not take into account whether they took hints or guessed.
 In this view, Attempt indicates the number of times that each student completed the exercise.

 The same is true for the meaning of the Attempts column that appears in this view when you click on an individual student's name, as shown below (e.g., Attempts is the number of times a student has completed an assignment).

-This same meaning applies when you switch to the By Assignment view and click the fraction under the Completed column.
-A modal (a pop-out screen) will appear, and in this modal the Attempts column refers to how many times each student completed the exercise (see the image below).
+This same meaning applies when you switch to the Manage tab and click the fraction under the Completed column.
+A modal (a pop-out screen) will appear, and in this modal, the Attempts column refers to how many times each student completed the exercise (see the image below).

-As in the previous view, clicking a student's name in this view will show the same page, where Attempts also means how many times the student completed the exercises (see the image below).
+As in the previous view, clicking a student's name in this view will show the student's assignments report, where Attempts also means how many times the student completed the exercises (see the image below).

 In these reports, we show In progress in the Attempts column when a student starts the first problem of the exercise.
 Only after the student completes all of the problems in that exercise will the attempt be counted.

 Students can always practice the exercise again after completing all the problems by revisiting the material and clicking Practice again at the end of the exercise.
 These will count as multiple attempts.

 There is another report that can be accessed on the Assignments tab that shows specific student data for each problem within an exercise (see below).
 In this report, an Attempt indicates the completion of an individual problem.
 In this report, we don’t display scores—only whether the problem itself was completed correctly or incorrectly.
 Under Attempts, toggling to First will show you which problems a student or students answered correctly the first time they tried it.
 Toggling to Last will show you if the student eventually chose the correct answer (their last attempt at the problem) without using hints or skipping the problem.